smeets/cff/src/cff/README.md

 ![original cfg](../../bin/intro/abcd.svg)

 the cfg of (1) is given by the definition itself, while the cfg of (2) cannot be identified without inspecting the switch machine itself, i.e. how `X` selects the next block.
-This is the core obfuscation property (obfuscation relies on switch variable) and must therefore be as protected as it can.
+This is the core obfuscation property (obfuscation relies on switch variable) and must therefore be as protected as best as possible.

 But before we head on we should start with a few definitions and observations: